The Statue (1971 film): Development

 The film was the second in a proposed six-film slate from producer Joseph Shaftel which was going to cost £7 million in all and be distributed by Cinerama.
-However, only The Statue and the first, The Last Grenade, were made.
-(The other films announced were Masada, The Mind of the Assassin from Ken Hughes, Ask Agamenon and Say Hello to Yesterday.)
+The Statue, The Last Grenade, Goodbye Gemini (originally called Ask Agamemnon) and Say Hello to Yesterday were made.
+Masada and The Mind of the Assassin from Ken Hughes were not.

 Dyan Cannon and Robert Culp were originally announced as supporting David Niven.
 "It's a fun role, in a fun picture", said Virna Lisi.

 Filming

 Filming began in Rome on 1 May 1970 at Cinecittà Studios.

 Reception

 Critical response

 Critical and audience reception of the film was poor, though Niven was praised for his efforts to sustain the film as the main character.
 The Los Angeles Times called it a "silly, strained farce."

 Vincent Canby of The New York Times wrote in his review: "The Statue may have the distinction of being the first adolescent comedy about penis envy.
 Paradoxically, it is rated R, which will keep out most of the 12-year-olds who might be expected to find it good for a smirk".

 Roger Ebert in his review wrote: "I suppose a funny movie might have been made of this material.
 No, on second thought, I suppose not.
 Certainly not with David Niven looking so uncomfortable you wish, for his sake, he were in another movie, or even unemployed.
 Anywhere except under those pigeons."
 It is one of only four films Ebert walked out on (the others being Caligula, Jonathan Livingston Seagull, and Tru Loved).